lindekaer/lindekaer.github.io/content/articles/about-me.md

 ## Education
-I'm a software engineering student currently writing my Master's thesis in *WebRTC P2P Performance* at the [IT University of Copenhagen](http://itu.dk).
+I'm a software engineering student currently studying at the [IT University of Copenhagen](http://itu.dk).
 I have a Bachelor degree in *International Business* from [Copenhagen Business School](http://cbs.dk) with a thesis on the *Business Value of the Internet of Things*.
 I have a broad technical foundation with academic experience from the fields of:

 - Discrete mathematics
 - Algorithms